Hendra virus sampling, submission and testing

 If urgent testing is required during business hours, veterinarians should contact the Biosecurity Queensland duty pathologist at BSL to discuss the situation.

-After hours, contact the Emergency Animal Disease Watch Hotline on 1800 675 888 and discuss the situation with the Biosecurity Queensland veterinary officer.
+After hours, contact the Emergency Animal Disease Hotline on 1800 675 888 and discuss the situation with the Biosecurity Queensland veterinary officer.

 The decision to conduct urgent HeV testing is made following discussion between the submitter and relevant Biosecurity Queensland staff.
 This may include the Biosecurity Queensland veterinary officer and/or the on-duty pathologist.